 *Average annual cost based on quotes delivered to 59,564 Money Expert customers, Jan-Aug 2021

 Some insurers will offer an accelerated bonus, allowing you to build up your first year’s discount in just 10 months and helping you to get your foot in the no claims door as quickly as possible.

-Because of the staggering savings possible with a no claims discount, many motorists will find that in the event of minor damage to their vehicle, it makes more sense to just pay for the repair than it does to make a claim.
+Because of the staggering savings possible with a no claims discount, many motorists will find that in the event of minor accidental damage to their vehicle, such as pothole damage, it makes more sense to just pay for the repair than it does to make a claim.

 Some minor damage, like cracks on your windscreen, can also often be claimed against without any effect on your discount.
-But as usual, this will all depend on the specifics of your policy, so always check with your provider before making assumptions that could lose you money.
+But as usual, this will all depend on the specifics of your car insurance policy document, so always check with your provider before making assumptions that could lose you money.